WangXin128/Conditional-Deep-Kriging/README.md

 python train.py
 ```

-If your training script supports config-like arguments, you can use something like:
+The training script supports config-like arguments, you can use something like:

 ```bash
 python train.py --data_dir ./data --save_dir ./checkpoints --epochs 200